Tharushaa17/YouTube-Clone-UI-Project/README.md

 This is a UI UX Application created based on ReactJS & This Web Application made with Material-UI that makes YouTube Videos as a Clone I used Rapid API YouTube clone to get data
 Here mostly Focused on the UI and the API Data fetching and manipulating

+here in a sidebar, I have implemented the categories and according to the categories we can get the videos and then we can navigate to channels and we can play videos as well other than that we have a searching option and the app the Headings are Dynomic

 ![Youtube Clone](https://github.com/Tharushaa17/YouTube-Clone/assets/61498947/79d6c80c-a0c9-40d2-99a4-b141e33d82f7)
 ![ym](https://github.com/Tharushaa17/YouTube-Clone/assets/61498947/2aba1d0d-9836-46da-82ee-5bc172ab2990)